 Do I qualify for a stimulus check if I am a U.S. citizen married to an immigrant?

 If you are a U.S. citizen married to an immigrant who does not have a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN), and you filed joint taxes in 2019, then you do not qualify for a stimulus check from the government as part of its coronavirus relief efforts.
-The only exception is if your immigrant spouse is a member of the military.
+The only exception is if your immigrant relative or spouse is a member of the military.